Avoid these top 5 plastic model-making mistakes and improve your model-making and layout construction.

 If the problem can’t be solved with this method, there’s always good old putty.
 Tamiya and Vallejo make some fantastic products.

 Another nasty type of gap is the result of injection molding.
 They’re known as “ejector pin marks”.
 These can be easily identified as they’re large circular recesses.
 Companies usually place them in hard-to-see areas, but depending on the way your model is displayed, they can be easily noticed.
 Being perfectly round certainly helps.
 Or doesn’t.
 Either way, putty is their kryptonite.

 4 Using inappropriate glue

-Before I started modeling, the only liquid glue I could think of was superglue, or CA glue (cyanoacrylate).
-It’s the ideal solution for putting back together your favorite mug or mom’s fridge magnet.
+Before I started modelling, the only liquid glue I could think of was superglue, or CA glue (cyanoacrylate).
+It’s the ideal solution for putting back together your favourite mug or mom’s fridge magnet.

 When it comes to model kits, though, it quickly becomes a burden, as it dries instantly, it drips all over the place, it’s hard to sand down… Enter plastic cement, the best tool for the job.
 What this does is, instead of creating a powerful adhesive layer, it dissolves the plastic it touches.
 Put two parts together, dab a little cement, and you have yourself a very strong bond, with no headache (unless you sniff at it for too long, of course).

 Depending on the situation, there are different types of cement (thick/thin, slow setting / quick setting), but if I were to recommend one product, I would go for Tamiya’s Extra Thin Cement.

 When it comes to painting a model, if your goal is to turn that ugly orange plastic into a green soviet vehicle, your instinct may be to try and get to the end result as quickly as possible.
 Because of this, you will be inclined to use paint as-is from the bottle, to get a quick full coverage.
 What this does, though, is create a blotchy and uneven surface, oftentimes with visible brush strokes or pools of paint.